Baird Health & Counseling Center Staff

 office manager

 Bernadette is likely the first person that you will talk with or meet when you come to Baird.
-Bernadette manages the scheduling, filing, and many other things that assure smooth operations in the health & counseling center.
+Bernadette manages the scheduling, filing and many other things that assure smooth operations in the health & counseling center.
 She joined the Baird staff in fall 2018 and quickly adapted to the change from prior retail and financial customer service work.
-Bernadette has spent most of her life living in NH and has a BA in English from Simmons College.
+Bernadette has spent most of her life living in New Hampshire and has a B.A. in English from Simmons College.
 She lives in Warner with her family.

 Stock Sports Medicine Staff